splitgraph/sgr/engine/README.md

 mounting a volume), Postgres will only run these init scripts on the *first run* of the container, so if you want to add new scripts you will need to `docker rm` the container to force the initialization to run again.

-**Note on building the engine:** The Splitgraph command line client and library is imported in this repository as a Git submodule in the directory `splitgraph`.
-Do `git submodule update` before building the Docker image to fetch it.
-If you wish to install a different version of Splitgraph into the engine (note this is only relevant for layered querying, as normal Splitgraph functionality is driven by the `sgr` command line client), you can either check out a different commit in the submodule or copy your development version into `splitgraph`.

 ### Adding additional init scripts at build time by creating a new image